Packaging Guide for Devuan

 apt install git-buildpackage pbuilder cowbuilder

 Some packages may require other debhelper modules to be installed (e.g. dh-golang).
 If these are required builds will fail and the build log will explicitly detail what is required.
+See Tips: Debhelper modules for possible workaround to avoid this.

 Create a cowbuilder chroot.